 Knowing your Signature Style and having a capsule wardrobe with clothes that reflect that style will make you look and feel your best.
 It is a very powerful tool to possess.
 Finding your Signature Style and Cultivating a Capsule Wardrobe for each season is an ongoing journey due to lives and bodies changing, but I promise you; it’s worth your full attention.
-If you don’t know your body shape or if it has changed, you can use this body type calculator to check what shape your body is right now.
-I used to be hourglass, now I am pear-shaped.
+If you don’t know your body shape or if it has changed, you can use this body type calculator to check what shape your body is in right now.
+I used to be an hourglass, but now I am pear-shaped.

-Last year, while doing some research on how to organise small wardrobes, I discovered the concept of Capsule Wardrobe; a collection of a few essential items of clothing that don’t go out of fashion, such as skirts, trousers, and coats, which can then be paired with seasonal pieces.
+Last year, while doing some research on how to organise small wardrobes, I discovered the concept of a Capsule Wardrobe; a collection of a few essential items of clothing that don’t go out of fashion, such as skirts, trousers, and coats, which can then be paired with seasonal pieces.

 Mastering personal style and curating a closet that resembles it are things that even the most well-trained eyes can take years to master.
 While there’s no one answer for feeling like you have your style completely under your belt, one approach to wardrobe building can provide a shortcut to getting there: building a capsule wardrobe.

 Approaching shopping with a capsule wardrobe in mind has the power to take you from spontaneously buying pieces that you never reach for and helps ensure that every single thing hanging in your closet is something that’s a core part of your clothing rotation.
-It’s a mindset switch that makes getting dressed and feeling confident a daily occurrence because the items of clothing you own have a purpose—and countless ways you can style them.
+It’s a mindset switch that makes getting dressed and feeling confident a daily occurrence because the items of clothing you own have a purpose – and countless ways you can style them.